Briefing a UX consultant

 If you’re planning to hire a UX design consultant, then it’s important that you get the best ‘bang for your buck’.
-The work delivered by your consultant will only be as good as the brief, so we will take you through the best way to brief your consultant, and in turn get the best from your UX consultant.
+We'll take you through the best way to brief your consultant, and in turn get the best from your UX consultant.

 Why do you need one?